 For parents of CURRENT students: Find out why UHS is one of your student's best campus resources at:

 For parents of NEW students: Here's how you can help your student make a healthy transition to college.

 On this page (for parents of new students):

 Immunizations, health examination and health history:

-Update immunizations before your student leaves for college.
-Students should document them on the online Immunization Form.
-UHS also provides immunizations for a fee in the Allergy, Immunization and Travel Health Clinic.
+Update immunizations before your student leaves for college and document them on the online Immunization Form.
+Immunizations are also available for a fee in the UHS Allergy, Immunization and Travel Health Clinic.

 Make sure your student knows about his/her health history.
 If your student has a complex health history: